-I have been inundated with questions about the bench press.
-While far from a good bench presser, here are some tips/tricks that I’ve written over the past decade.
+I have been inundated with questions about the bench press so here are some tips/tricks that I’ve written over the past decade.

 1. Gain Weight/Put on some muscle – by far the best, most effective and easiest way to increase your bench press.
 You put on weight and some muscle, you put weight on the bar.
 Works like a Viagra/Cialis speedball.